-Breaking the Silos is an RPG in which players aim to reduce the impacts of separate and consecutive disasters in a fictional country or region under certain time and financial constraints.
+Breaking the Silos is a role-playing game in which players aim to reduce the impacts of separate and consecutive disasters in a fictional country or region under certain time and financial constraints.
 The game was designed to help decision makers and practitioners better understand the complexities of multi-hazard risk and the potential (a)synergies of DRR measures.
-It is designed as a narrator-led, RPG board game in which DRR measures to be implemented are collectively discussed and ultimately decided by the leader of the game board (the President).
+It is designed as a narrator-led board game in which DRR measures to be implemented are collectively discussed and ultimately decided by the leader of the game board (the President).
 Each player is assigned a role and is provided with information about their own expertise and responsibilities.
 They are also provided with information about their own relationship with some of the other roles.
 Information about different hazard types, DRR measures and their effects, (a)synergies, and costs are spread over all roles.
 Therefore, meeting the game's objective can only be achieved by collaborating.
 The impact of the decisions taken is assessed at the end of each round by checking three criteria (explained in the next section) and comparing the impact of a new disaster with and without the DRR measures implemented following a previous disaster.
-The team needs to minimize the disaster impacts.

-2.2 Game set up
+2.2 Game design and setup